AaltoSciComp/scicomp-docs/rse/group-leaders.rst

 If you are applying for a new grant, you can directly write Research Software Engineering services into your grant (or some similar name that sounds good to your reviewers).
-See :doc:`/about/for-proposals`.
+See :doc:`grant-applicants`.